What Is Covered by Vision Insurance?

 • Contact Lenses: Vision insurance often covers the cost of contact lenses, either as an alternative to glasses or in addition to them.
 This can include the cost of fitting and follow-up visits related to contact lenses.

-Eyeglass Lens Coating and Enhancements
+Glasses Lens Coating and Enhancements

 In addition to basic lenses, vision insurance may cover various lens coatings and enhancements that can improve the functionality and comfort of your glasses.
 Some common lens enhancements include: